edgedb/easy-edgedb/README.md

 };
 ```

-And the easiest way to set them all is to use the `UPDATE` and `SET` syntax if we know the same date for all of them.
+And since we have a lot of `Crewman` types already inserted, we can easily use the `UPDATE` and `SET` syntax on all of them if we assume they all died at the same time (or if being super precise doesn't matter).

-Since `cal::local_date` has a pretty simple YYYYMMDD format, the easiest way to insert would be just casting from a string:
+Since `cal::local_date` has a pretty simple YYYYMMDD format, the easiest way to use it in an insert would be just casting from a string:

 ```
 SELECT <cal::local_date>'1887-07-08';
 ```

-But we imagined before that we had a function that gave us separate numbers to put into a function, so we can use something similar.
+But we imagined before that we had a function that gives separate numbers to put into a function, so we will continue to use that method.

 Before we used the function `std::to_datetime` which took seven parameters; this time we'll use a similar but shorter [`cal::to_local_date`](https://www.edgedb.com/docs/edgeql/funcops/datetime#function::cal::to_local_date) function.
 It just takes three integers.